-The Lilongwe based expert, Gary Brown, said the snakes will always move away when they detect humans since they are more afraid of humans than people are afraid of them.
+The expert, Gary Brown, said the snakes will always move away when they detect humans since they are more afraid of humans than people are afraid of them.

 Brown added that sometimes the snakes bite in warning and don’t inject any venom as there is no benefit for them to bite and use venom since humans are not snakes’ food.

-According to Brown, there are 66 recorded different species of snakes in Malawi of which 13 are considered dangerous and of those 13, only 4 are recorded in the capital city of Lilongwe with rest of the districts sharing the remaining population.
+According to Brown, there are 66 recorded different species of snakes in Malawi of which 13 are considered dangerous and of those 13, only 4 are recorded in the capital city with the rest of the districts sharing the remaining population.

 Brown who has lived in Malawi for 43 years also said that there are no Black or Green Mamba types of snake in Lilongwe.

-He noted that many bites are from harmless snakes, and require no medical attention, but for people to be sure they are safe they need to know the type of snake that has bitten them.
+Brown noted that many bites are from harmless snakes and require no medical attention but for people to be sure they are safe they need to know the type of snake that has bitten them.